Southwestern Debuts SU Makerspace Studios

 October 09, 2018

-Located on the first and second floors of the Smith Library, Pirate Studios is now available to students, faculty, and staff who are looking to experiment with technology, such as recording video, editing a podcast, or creating resin models.
-Once housed in different buildings across campus, Pirate Studios conveniently brings together under one roof the Video Studio, Audio Studio, 3D Print studio, and Media Lab (aka “The Sandbox”), all outfitted with state-of-the-art equipment.
+Located on the first and second floors of the Smith Library, SU Makerspace Studios is now available to students, faculty, and staff who are looking to experiment with technology, such as recording video, editing a podcast, or creating resin models.
+Once housed in different buildings across campus, SU Makerspace Studios conveniently brings together under one roof the Video Studio, Audio Studio, 3D Print studio, and Media Lab (aka “The Sandbox”), all outfitted with state-of-the-art equipment.
 Reservations are suggested, but drop-ins are welcome if the facilities are not in current use.

 The Video Studio